feathersjs/docs/guides/basics/rest.md

 ## Using the API

 Once the server is running the first thing we can do is hit [localhost:3030/messages](http://localhost:3030/messages) in the browser.
-Since we already created a message on the server, the JSON repsonse will look like this:
+Since we already created a message on the server, the JSON response will look like this:

 ```js
 [{"id":1,"text":"Hello from the server"}]